-- 2.8 When considering new development, the developer should first establish the context and local character of the proposed development site by using the Appraisal of Building Types (section 2).
-The maps on pages 7 and 8 indicate where there are significant numbers of the building types identified as common in the Broads.
-Some building types may fall into more than one category, whilst some may not obviously fit into any of them. - 2.9 The Appraisal of Building Types provides overarching background information on the area in which the site sits and should be used to inform the site-specific context analysis and site assessment, in order to demonstrate an understanding of the local architectural influences and context for the proposed development.
-It is useful to include this assessment within a Design and Access Statement or Planning Statement, or to provide it as supporting information with any planning application to illustrate how the proposal has been worked up. - 2.10 Having assessed the context and characteristics of the area, the developer should use the results of this analysis to inform and direct the design of the proposed development. - 2.11 The Design Code in the second part of the document sets out the detailed design requirement and will help to shape the development proposal and ensure that it meets the design requirements of the Broads Authority. - 2.12 The Design Code sets out the specific requirements which apply to each building type addressed in this document.
-There are a number of general codes which apply to all development in the Broads (see BA1 BA36) and then a series of specific codes for each of the building types.
-Where a building type does not have specific design code requirements, it is expected the general approach be followed. - 2.13 Each code is a requirement for a particular aspect or component of design and should be complied with.
-If it is proposed to deviate from a particular code, justification should be provided within the planning application to explain and justify why this is considered to be necessary or appropriate. - 2.14 This Design Guide should be used in conjunction with national and local planning policy and supplementary or supporting documents and guidance.
+Building Types (section 3).
+The maps on pages 12 and 13 indicate where there are significant numbers of the building types identified as common in the Broads.
+Some building types may fall into more than one category, while some may not obviously fit into any of them, in which case the general design codes will apply.

+- 2.8 The Appraisal of Building Types provides background information on the area in which the site sits.
+It should be used to inform the site-specific context analysis and site assessment, in order to demonstrate an understanding of the local architectural influences and context for the proposed development.
+It is useful to include this assessment within a Design and Access Statement or Planning Statement, or to provide it as supporting information with any planning application to illustrate how the proposal has been worked up. - 2.9 Having assessed the context and characteristics of the area, the developer should use the results of this analysis to inform and direct the design of the proposed development. - 2.10 The Design Code in part two (section 4) sets out the specific requirements which apply to each building type addressed in this document.
+There are a number of general codes which apply to all development in the Broads (see BA1 BA37) and then a series of specific codes for each of the building types.
+Where a building type does not have specific design code requirements, it is expected the general approach be followed. - 2.11 Where sites have been allocated for potential development, there may be a specific policy relating to the site in the Local Plan for the Broads and it may be appropriate for a separate site-specific design code and / or Supplementary Planning Document to be formulated for the site. - 2.12 The Design Code is intended to be prescriptive, in accordance with good practice.
+Each code is therefore a requirement for a particular aspect or component of design and should be complied with.
+If it is proposed to deviate from a particular code, justification should be provided within the planning application to explain and justify why this is considered to be necessary or appropriate. - 2.13 This document should be used in conjunction with national and local planning policy and supplementary or supporting documents and guidance.
 This includes Neighbourhood Plans and any accompanying Design Guides.
-There is a full list of adopted Neighbourhood Plans on the Broads Authority website. - 2.15 Other design assessment tools and standards could also be referred to.
-These include: Building for a Healthy Life; Secured By Design and Broads Authority Planning Guides. - 2.16 We have produced a useful checklist that can be used by applicants to ensure that all the relevant codes have been considered.
+There is a full list of adopted Neighbourhood Plans on the Broads Authority website.
+Where a proposed development is within a conservation area, the appropriate conservation area appraisal should be referred to.
+These can also be found on the Broads Authority website. - 2.14 Other design assessment tools and standards could also be referred to.
+These include: Building for a Healthy Life; Secured By Design; Active Design (Sports England); Building Tomorrow's Rural Communities: A Design Guide and Broads Authority Planning Guides.

+- 2.15 For proposed larger schemes and housing development of five units or more, the process set out in Building for a Healthy Life should be followed by developers. - 2.16 We have produced a useful checklist that can be used by applicants to ensure that all the relevant codes have been considered.
 This is at the end of the document.